 Whats going on tonight?

 Cinema in Birmingham, UK - Find out whats going on tonight in the Birmingham area for "Cinema" of Birmingham.
-Featuring cinema, listings, pictures, pics and Cinema in Birmingham, Stechford, Stetchford, Sutton Coldfield, Tyburn, Tyseley, and includes local tweets, a map and local events in Birmingham.
+Featuring cinema, listings, pictures, pics and Cinema in Birmingham, Yardley, and includes local tweets, a map and local events in Birmingham.
 Are you #in2nite or #out2nite in Birmingham for Cinema

-Birmingham ( (listen) BUR-ming-əm) is a city and metropolitan borough in the county of West Midlands in England.
-It is the second-largest city in the United Kingdom, with a population of 1.145 million in the city proper, 2.92 million in the West Midlands metropolitan county and approximately 4.3 million in the wider metropolitan area.
-Birmingham is known as the second city of the United Kingdom.Located in the West Midlands region of England, approximately 100 miles (160 km) from London, Birmingham is considered to be the social, cultural, financial and commercial centre of the Midlands.
+Birmingham ( BUR-ming-əm) is a city and metropolitan borough in the metropolitan county of West Midlands in England.
+It is the second-largest city in the United Kingdom with a population of 1.145 million in the city proper, 2.92 million in the West Midlands metropolitan county, and approximately 4.3 million in the wider metropolitan area.
+It is the largest UK metropolitan area outside of London.
+Birmingham is commonly referred to as the second city of the United Kingdom.Located in the West Midlands region of England, approximately 100 miles (160 km) from London, Birmingham is considered to be the social, cultural, financial and commercial centre of the Midlands.
 Distinctively, Birmingham only has small rivers flowing through it, mainly the River Tame and its tributaries River Rea and River Cole – one of the closest main rivers is the Severn, approximately 20 miles (32 km) west of the city centre.

 Historically a market town in Warwickshire in the medieval period, Birmingham grew during the 18th century during the Midlands Enlightenment and during the Industrial Revolution, which saw advances in science, technology and economic development, producing a series of innovations that laid many of the foundations of modern industrial society.
 By 1791, it was being hailed as "the first manufacturing town in the world".
 Birmingham's distinctive economic profile, with thousands of small workshops practising a wide variety of specialised and highly skilled trades, encouraged exceptional levels of creativity and innovation; this provided an economic base for prosperity that was to last into the final quarter of the 20th century.
 The Watt steam engine was invented in Birmingham.The resulting high level of social mobility also fostered a culture of political radicalism which, under leaders from Thomas Attwood to Joseph Chamberlain, was to give it a political influence unparalleled in Britain outside London and a pivotal role in the development of British democracy.
 From the summer of 1940 to the spring of 1943, Birmingham was bombed heavily by the German Luftwaffe in what is known as the Birmingham Blitz.
 The damage done to the city's infrastructure, in addition to a deliberate policy of demolition and new building by planners, led to extensive urban regeneration in subsequent decades.